FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

 --genomeSAindexNbases 10 \
 --sjdbGTFfeatureExon CDS
 ~~~

-#### *Code explanation*
+#### *Notes*
-To save the indexed genome in a desired directory, full path of that directory was given to --genomeDir command
+* To save the indexed genome in a desired directory, full path of that directory was given to --genomeDir command.
+* This script

 ### Quality check of fasta files
 ~~~